Quintus Caecilius Metellus Pius Scipio: Family connections and name

 The son of Publius Cornelius Scipio Nasica, praetor about 95 BC, and Licinia, Scipio was the grandson of Publius Cornelius Scipio Nasica, consul in 111, and Lucius Licinius Crassus, consul in 95.
 His great-grandfather was Scipio Nasica Serapio, the man who murdered Tiberius Gracchus in 133 BC.
 Through his mother Cornelia, Serapio was also the grandson of Scipio Africanus.
 Scipio's father died not long after his praetorship, and was survived by two sons and two daughters.
 The brother was adopted by their grandfather Crassus, but left little mark on history.

 Publius Scipio, as he was referred to in contemporary sources early in his life, was adopted in adulthood through the testament of Quintus Caecilius Metellus Pius, consul in 80 BC and pontifex maximus.
 He retained his patrician status: "Scipio's ancestry," notes Syme, "was unmatched for splendour."
 As Jerzy Linderski has shown at length, this legal process constitutes adoption only in a loose sense; Scipio becomes a Caecilius Metellus in name while inheriting the estate of Metellus Pius, but was never his "son" while the pontifex maximus was alive.
 He was sometimes called "Metellus Scipio", or just "Scipio", after his adoption.
-The official form of his name as evidenced in a decree of the senate was "Q. Caecilius Q. f.
+A decree of the senate gave his official name as "Q. Caecilius Q. f.
 Fab.
 Metellus Scipio."

 Scipio married Aemilia Lepida, daughter of Mamercus Aemilius Lepidus Livianus, consul in 77 BC, but was not without rival in seeking to marry Aemilia Lepida.
 The virginal Cato had also wanted to marry Aemilia but lost out:

 The couple had one son, a Metellus Scipio who seems to have died when he was only 18.
 Another son may have been born around 70 BC, or a son may have been adopted.
 The couple's much more famous daughter was born around that time as well.
 Scipio first married off the celebrated Cornelia Metella to Publius Crassus, the son of Marcus Licinius Crassus.
 After Publius's death at Carrhae, Scipio decided to succeed Caesar as the father-in-law of Pompey, and approached Pompey with an offer to marry him to Cornelia, which Pompey accepted.
 Pompey was at least thirty years older than Cornelia.
 This marriage was one of the acts by which Pompey severed his alliance to Caesar and declared himself the champion of the optimates.
 He and Scipio were consuls together in 52.